deepak-kumar/GuestPass/PRIVACY_POLICY.md

-# Privacy Policy for Guest Pass
+# Privacy Policy for WiFi Invite

-**Effective Date:** December 17, 2025
+**Effective Date:** December 21, 2025

-**Guest Pass** ("the App") is designed to respect your privacy.
+**WiFi Invite** ("the App") is designed to respect your privacy.
 We do not collect, store, or share any personal information.

 ## 1. Data Collection
 We do not collect any personal data, usage statistics, or analytics.
 The App operates entirely offline on your device.